-You will deliver a final written individual argumentative report based on a thesis statement to demonstrate that you have mastered the required writing skills, you apply the IB report guide and know how to work with the IB layout requirements.
+You will deliver a final written group research report based on the research carried out with your team in the PM8 project.
+You will demonstrate that you have mastered the required writing skills, you apply the IB report guide and know how to work with the IB layout requirements.

-Deliverable Type of assessment Weight Report Individual 100%
+Deliverable Type of assessment Weight Report Group 100%

-Effective Communication II (PM12) focuses on the skills needed to effectively communicate in writing during PM8 "Analyse your Company".
-The contents covered during this semester are (report) writing skills and intercultural awareness in business communication.
+During the Effective Communication II (PM12) sessions you train the intercultural skills to optimally collaborate and communicate in your project team.
+On top, you will be trained on the required writing skills to deliver your final PM8/PM12 project research report.
 Acquiring these skills will not only enable you to pass the final assessment report of PM12 and PM8, but these skills will also be valuable during your entire study course and future professional career.

 In order to master these skills, a theoretical basis and regular practice is needed.
-The theoretical basis is provided in class and will be available online.
+The theoretical basis is provided in class and will be available online in CANVAS.
 In addition, you are asked to train your intercultural awareness and writing skills by means of self-study and the application in the PM8 project.
 During the weekly 90 minute hands-on tutorials, you will be training your writing skills.
-You are asked to apply these skills when writing the chapters of your PM8 report.
-To develop your writing skills even further, you will receive formative feedback on your written work.
-This can be done by handing in the individual chapters of the PM8 report at the end of each sprint.
-This feedback will enable you to improve your writing skills and optimise the final report of PM8.
-At the end of the module you are asked to demonstrate that you have mastered the required level of writing skills in the form of an individual argumentative report based on a thesis statement.
+In class, the project teams will be trained and write the PM8 research report chapters.
+To develop your report writing skills even further, you will receive 4x formative feedback on your written chapters.
+This will be done by handing in the required chapters of the PM8 report after each sprint.
+This feedback will enable you to improve your writing skills and optimise the final report of PM8/PM12.
+At the end of the semester you hand in the project research report 2 times in Gradework: for PM8 and PM12.
+PM8 will assess you on content and PM12 will assess you on report writing skills.